ais-one/cookbook/example-ssr/README.md

 - we do not use any server side libraries, middleware, etc.
 - code as close to VueJs as possible
 - be aware of modules that you use (they take of SSR, if you only need client side, just use the libraries itself instead of nuxt modules)
-- nuxt-auth is not ready
+- nuxt-auth is not ready for refresh token and httponly cookie tokens (as at 21/11/2019)